I haven’t faced death in the eye, but I’ve learned from others who have made the journey from this world to …. elsewhere.

 “Life is really very simple.
 But – it’s difficult to realize that.”
 This is one of the last things my teacher said before he passed.
 A lesson for the living, spoken by the dying.

 Dying in peace doesn’t require that we live perfectly but that we’re willing to transform our mistakes into a means of grace.

 Fran Grace, Ph.D., is founder of Inner Pathway, a 501(c)3 organization to inspire and educate on the inner qualities of love, joy, compassion, forgiveness, beauty, and humor.
-She is the author of The Power of Love.
+A year after writing this article, she and her lovemate lost their son to Covid; their journey of this experience is shared in their e-book, Love is Forever.
+Fran is also the author of The Power of Love.